How to register a co-worker

-To do this, contact your site representative.
-They’ll give you 2 copies of the co-workers agreement form to fill in, as well as spare keys for your co-worker once they’ve been signed up.
+To register a co-worker on your plot, contact your site representative.
+They’ll give you 2 copies of the co-worker’s agreement form to fill in, as well as spare keys for your co-worker once they’ve been signed up.

-Please send one copy of the form to: The Allotments Service, Stanmer Nursery, Stanmer Park, Lewes Road, Brighton, BN1 9SE, the other copy is for you to keep.
-You'll need to complete two copies of the agreement per co-worker.
+Send one copy of the form to The Allotments Service, Montague House, Montague Place, Brighton, BN2 1JE.
+The other copy is for you to keep.
+You will need to complete 2 copies of the agreement per co-worker.